IIITLucknowSWEngg/CSITTeam012/Assignment 02/Prompts.md

     - **Payment Gateway**: Integration module for multiple providers.

 #### 5.3.
 Abuse Case Diagram
-- **Prompt**: "Create an abuse case diagram for potential security risks on an event booking platform."
+- **Prompt**: "Give an example for abuse case diagram for potential security risks on an event booking platform such as BookMyShow."
 - **AI Response**:
   - Security Concerns:
     - Unauthorized access attempts.